- Car Reviews

 What's the verdict?

 We’ve loved the XC40 from the start but had a few reservations about the powertrains.
 Not any more.
-In EV guise the XC40’s worthier attributes – the thoughtful packaging, sense of wellbeing and design – are augmented by a remarkable new turn of speed.
+In electric Recharge guise the XC40’s worthier attributes – the thoughtful packaging, sense of wellbeing and design – are augmented by a remarkable (and let’s face it, completely unnecessary) turn of speed.
 Like the Tesla Model 3 (and related Polestar 2), the XC40 Recharge makes an almost irresistible case for electrification.